 Being the largest of the Dodecanese islands, it is also known for its impressive preserved medieval architecture.
 Visiting the Medieval City of Rhodes is a must.
 It is another UNESCO World Heritage Site and is one of the world’s most beautiful urban ensembles of the Gothic period.

-Mixed with other buildings that date back from the Ottoman period, the Medieval City is truly a site like no other.
+Mixed with other buildings that date back from the Ottoman period, the Medieval City is truly a sight like no other.
 Visiting the Lindos Acropolis is another highlight of Rhodes.

 With an island so lush it is suggested to explore Corfu by foot or bicycle.
 Hike up Mount Pantokrator or discover the saltwater lakes of Korission or Antinioti.
 Heading to the north part of the island you will discover plenty of hidden gems – secret coves and secluded beaches.